 2013 will without any doubt prove that SEO will be even more about high quality, user focused content – even more so than what could already be observed throughout 2012.

 Shift from “Link Building” To Content Marketing and Content Creation

-The first big shift in SEO will happen when SEO providers realize that without producing top quality and well researched content there won’t be any links.
+The first big shift in SEO will happen when SEO providers will realize that without producing top quality and well researched content there won’t be any links.

 The Shift Towards Proper Content Marketing and Creation

-… means that you will need to be able to produce (or get) top-notch quality content which is not only user engaging and “unique” ( in a sense that it is different from whatever else is out there) – it will mean that this will become utmost priority also for link building.
+… means that you will need to be able to produce (or get) top-notch quality content which is not only user engaging and “unique” ( in a sense that it is different from whatever else is out there) – it will mean that content will become utmost priority also for link building.

 Without stellar content there will not be any link!